 Below are the most common triggers based on user reports and WhatsApp's official documentation, let's break down the details.

-Basically this is the most easily behaviour to face a 133016 error.
-If you've tried to create multiple WhatsApp accounts in a short time—whether for testing,business, or personal use—WhatsApp will interpret this as a common spam tactic like phone number abuse, and could result in a permanent lockout on device.
+Basically this is the most easy behaviour to face a 133016 error.
+If you've tried to register a business number in a short time or you forget your Two-Step Verification PIN and repeatedly try to guess it.
+WhatsApp will interpret this as a common spam tactic like phone number abuse, and could result in a permanent lockout on the device.

 2. Reused Device or IP Address